What is Polychromatic?

 OpenRazer daemon’s on-the-fly macro recording feature.

-In a future update, new functionality will enable you to
+In a future update, a minor feature will allow you to

 Can I remap keys?